WHAT WE DO

 Having the right documents is just the first step in preventing litigation.
 Your employees need to know your policies as well as the legal requirements that apply to your business, and understand how to apply them in your workplace.
-We have done training sessions for our clients on a variety of topics such as anti-harassment and discrimination (including EEOC-mandated training); trade secret protection and confidentiality; computer usage, including social media, web browsing and e-mail; best hiring practices; workplace investigations; effective employee documentation and record keeping; discipline and discharge; wage and hour compliance; workplace leave and disability; and labor relations and union avoidance.
+We have done training sessions for our clients on a variety of topics such as anti-harassment and discrimination (including EEOC-mandated training); trade secret protection and confidentiality; computer usage, including social media, web browsing and e-mail; best hiring practices; workplace investigations; effective employee documentation and record keeping; discipline and discharge; wage and hour compliance; and workplace leave and disability.
 And let’s face it—training, though necessary, can be boring.
 We have developed lively training that is customizable for each client’s business.
 Talk to us about bringing this resource to your workplace for a flat fee.

 When experience matters.

-At Hutcheson Bowers, we have experience litigating and arbitrating cases involving discrimination, harassment and retaliation under the myriad of state and federal employment regulations; theft of trade secrets; non-competition and non-disclosure agreements; inevitable disclosure; tortious interference; employee raiding; claims for severance, compensation, bonus and commissions; breach of contract; fraudulent misrepresentation; breach of fiduciary duty; plant closings, mass layoffs and WARN Act; defamation; labor arbitrations and union strikes; and FLSA and other wage and hour issues.
+At Hutcheson Bowers, we have experience litigating and arbitrating cases involving discrimination, harassment and retaliation under the myriad of state and federal employment regulations; theft of trade secrets; non-competition and non-disclosure agreements; inevitable disclosure; tortious interference; employee raiding; claims for severance, compensation, bonus and commissions; breach of contract; fraudulent misrepresentation; breach of fiduciary duty; plant closings, mass layoffs and WARN Act; defamation; and FLSA and other wage and hour issues.